FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/02-start-your-own-case.md

 <a name="SmCQW"></a>
 ## <span id="data">Load a dataset</span>

-We provide a function `flpackage.register.register_data` to make your dataset available with three steps:
+We provide a function `federatedscope.register.register_data` to make your dataset available with three steps:

 -  Step1: set up your data in the following format (standalone):<br />**Note**: This function returns a `dict`, where the `key` is the client's id, and the `value` is the data `dict` of each client with 'train', 'test' or 'val'.
 You can also modify the config here.
 ```python